Graph-Based Biomarker Discovery and Interpretation for Alzheimer's Disease: BRAIN: Biomarker Exploration and Representation Network Framework

 \subsubsection{Controlling for APOE as a proxy for AD}

-The APOE gene is the most prevailing risk factor of AD, impacting more than half of all AD cases \cite{Raulin2022}.
-However, since APOE is a gene, it can be thought of as a categorical variable that is defined at birth and thus it provides no information about the timing of onset of disease or relative risk of AD as a person ages.
-Thus, while it is a valuable risk factor at the time of a person's birth, the consideration of the genotypes of APOE as possible dynamic biomarkers for early AD diagnosis presents a false dichotomy that is not biomedically meaningful \textit{ceteris paribus}.
-Thus, the utilization of SHAP values allowed us to screen for APOE-related biomarkers and discover a potential bias in the underlying models towards the APOE genotype.

-To validate this, Figure \ref{fig:APOE} plots the distribution of APOE genotypes among people with AD and control.
+APOE gene is the most prevailing risk factor of late onset AD, with the epsilon4 allele contributing a 20-25\% risk of developing AD and carrying 2 epsilon4 alleles contributing up to 50\% risk~\cite{Raulin2022}.
+In contrast, carriers of the epsilon2 allele are neuroprotected against AD.
+It is important to note that these risks vary widely by racial background~\cite{belloy_apoe_2023}.
+Since the link between APOE and AD is well documented, the utilization of SHAP values allowed us to screen for APOE-related biomarkers.
+To validate this, we plot the distribution of APOE genotypes among the AD and control groups (Figure \ref{fig:APOE}).
 The APOE gene is categorized by e2/e2, e2/e3, e2/e4, e3/e3, e3/e4, and e4/e4 genotypes.
 Certain APOE genotypes, especially those involving the e4 allele, have been associated with a higher risk of developing AD \cite{Raulin2022}.

-In Figure \ref{fig:APOE}, the APOE genotype distribution seems to skew towards e3 and e4 alleles within the AD group.
-This suggests that these could be considered as a proxy or an indicator for the disease.
-To further validate our hypothesis, we conduct an analysis of variance (ANOVA) test at the $\alpha$ = 0.05 significance level.
-The test compares the values of APOE genotypes between AD and control groups, and obtaining a significant result indicates that there are statistically significant differences in the APOE genotype values among these groups.
+The APOE genotype distribution seems to skew towards e3 and e4 alleles within the AD group.
+As predicted, this suggests that these could be considered as a proxy or an indicator for AD.
+To further validate our hypothesis, we conducted an analysis of variance (ANOVA) test at the $\alpha = 0.05$ significance level, comparing the values of APOE genotypes between AD and control groups, where we noted statistically significant differences in the APOE genotype values among these groups.

-Thus, since APOE-related biomarkers are highly correlated with the disease, they may overshadow the effects of other biomarkers in the analysis, particularly if other biomarkers are continuous variables.
-In line with our objectives to find new insights that may allow drug discovery, APOE-related biomarkers were removed from further analysis on the basis of them presenting as confounding variables.
+Since APOE-related biomarkers are highly correlated with AD, they may overshadow the effects of other biomarkers in the analysis, particularly if other biomarkers are continuous variables.
+In line with our objectives to find new insights that may allow drug discovery, APOE genotypes were removed from further analysis.
+A comprehensive model encompassing APOE genotype and other biomarkers can then be communicated as part of a predictive model or for diagnostic purposes.